 Machine learning models are expected to evolve and become more precise in the data-driven business world as more data is collected.
 MLOps, the unification of machine learning workflows and DevOps principles, makes sure that expectation is met.

-From the software development perspective, the most sound approach is to develop ML workflows and integrate them as a part of the already existing DevOps process.
-This is most often referred to as Machine Learning Operations (MLOps), the unification of machine learning workflow and DevOps principles.
 MLOps combines the best of both worlds to enable faster experimentation and machine learning model management, rapid deployment of ML models into production, and top-notch quality assurance.

 Read on to learn more about which problems in particular MLOps solve, the phases of MLOps, how it compares to DevOps, and some of the most successful business applications of MLOps.